Nikon D5 vs D7200

 It is notable that the D7200 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5 does not offer wifi capability.
+In contrast, the D5 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D5 (unlike the D7200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D5 and the D7200 have been discontinued, but can regularly be found used on ebay.
 The D7200 was replaced by the Nikon D7500, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5 Manual (free pdf) or the online Nikon D7200 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D5 or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.